Fall is for Planting

 Planting Containers of Spring Blooming Bulbs

 Mums are the go-to perennial for autumn containers and gardens, but don't be afraid to explore other late season performers.
-For sunny locales blanket flower, asters and upright sedum are reliable, colorful and richly textured choices.
+For sunny locales blanket flower, asters and upright sedum are reliable, colourful and richly textured choices.
 Areas that are partly shaded can get an autumn perk up from toad lilies, Japanese anemones and turtlehead.
 Ornamental grasses can be found in a range of sizes and light requirements and are the perfect companion to fall flowers and décor.

 Perennials are planted no differently in fall than in spring or summer; into holes wide enough to accommodate the existing roots and to a depth that keeps plants at the same soil level they were in their nursery containers.
 Watering should be done consistently, based on label recommendations for each variety, and should be discontinued if and when the soil freezes in your growing area.
 Fertilization should be held off until spring.